Black Lives Matter supporters disrupt Loeffler event

 CUMMING, Ga.
 (AP) — Several Black Lives Matter protesters broke up a campaign event Thursday with Republican U.S. Sens.
 Kelly Loeffler of Georgia and Tom Cotton of Arkansas.

-The event in the northern Atlanta suburb of Forsythe County was part of a campaign swing by Loeffler through north Georgia.
+The event in the northern Atlanta suburb of Forsyth County was part of a campaign swing by Loeffler through north Georgia.
 Loeffler was appointed to the post by Republican Gov. Brian Kemp.
 She is seeking election this year.

 Loeffler is an owner of the WNBA team Atlanta Dream.
 In recent weeks, she has heavily criticized the WNBA’s support of the nationwide movement protesting racial injustice.
 Before one WNBA game, players emerged wearing T-shirts supporting her rival, Democratic candidate the Rev. Raphael Warnock.

-Note: This story has been edited to correct the spelling of Forsyth.